awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-resource-data-sync.md

 # Setting up Systems Manager Explorer to display data from multiple accounts and Regions<a name="Explorer-resource-data-sync"></a>

 AWS Systems Manager uses an integrated setup experience to help you get started with AWS Systems Manager Explorer *and* AWS Systems Manager OpsCenter\.
 After completing Integrated Setup, Explorer and OpsCenter automatically synchronize data\.
-More specifically, these capabilities synchronize OpsData and OpsItems for the Amazon Web Services account and AWS Region you used when you completed Integrated Setup\.
+More specifically, these capabilities synchronize OpsData and OpsItems for the AWS account and AWS Region you used when you completed Integrated Setup\.
 If you want to aggregate OpsData and OpsItems from other accounts and Regions, you must create a resource data sync, as described in this topic\.

 **Note**
 For more information about Integrated Setup, see [Getting started with Systems Manager Explorer and OpsCenter](Explorer-setup.md)\.

 **About resource data sync for Explorer**
 Resource data sync for Explorer offers two aggregation options:
-+ **Single\-account/Multiple\-regions:** You can configure Explorer to aggregate OpsItems and OpsData data from multiple AWS Regions, but the data set is limited to the current Amazon Web Services account\.
++ **Single\-account/Multiple\-regions:** You can configure Explorer to aggregate OpsItems and OpsData data from multiple AWS Regions, but the data set is limited to the current AWS account\.
 + **Multiple\-accounts/Multiple\-regions:** You can configure Explorer to aggregate data from multiple AWS Regions and accounts\.
 This option requires that you set up and configure AWS Organizations\.
 After you set up and configure AWS Organizations, you can aggregate data in Explorer by organizational unit \(OU\) or for an entire organization\.
 Systems Manager aggregates the data into the AWS Organizations management account before displaying it in Explorer\.
 For more information, see [What is AWS Organizations?](https://docs.aws.amazon.com/organizations/latest/userguide/) in the *AWS Organizations User Guide*\.

 The following diagram shows a resource data sync configured to work with AWS Organizations\.
 In this scenario, the user has two accounts defined in AWS Organizations\.
 Resource data sync aggregates data from both accounts and multiple AWS Regions into the AWS Organizations management account where it is then displayed in Explorer\.